Ergodica10002/Dotfiles/README.md

 # Dotfiles

-Here is some files for setting the environment of a new computer.
+Here are some files for setting the environment of a new computer.
-Install power

 ## Vim
 The `.vimrc` file helps to set the coding environment of VIM.